The Tuckies, Jackfield, Shropshire: Tuckies Ferry and Memorial Footbridge

 Ferry Road takes its name from the Tuckies Ferry (AKA Coalport Ferry) which connected Jackfield with Coalport for 120 years.
 The ferry ceased to operate when the memorial bridge was constructed by Cleveland Bridge & Engineering Company at a cost of £1,046, taking 9 weeks to build.
 It links Tuckies (part of Jackfield) at The Boat Inn on the southern bank of the Severn, to Coalport (by the Tar Tunnel) on the northern side.
-Opened in 1922 it was built as a war memorial to the sons of Jackfield who fell in the first war.
-In 2000, the bridge was refurbished after some years of neglect A 360-degree panoramic view of The Tuckies, Tuckies Lane, The Boat Inn, Ferry Road, the Jackfield Memorial Footbridge, the River Severn and entrance to the road to nearby lost village of Werps (now a footpath), is photographed from roughly the same point as where the old ferry would have crossed the Severn and is available for public viewing below, courtesy of the BBC's website.
+Opened in 1922 it was built as a war memorial to the sons of Jackfield who fell in the First World War.
+In 2000, the bridge was refurbished after some years of neglect.
+A 360-degree panoramic view of The Tuckies, Tuckies Lane, The Boat Inn, Ferry Road, the Jackfield Memorial Footbridge, the River Severn and entrance to the road to nearby lost village of Werps (now a footpath), is photographed from roughly the same point as where the old ferry would have crossed the Severn and is available for public viewing below, courtesy of the BBC's website.
 The old ferry itself can be seen in a separate photograph before the bridge was built.
 In this picture the Hay Incline Plane is visible in the background and the Tuckies riverbank in the foreground.

 In 1799, The Tuckies ferry sank with a great loss of life.
 See section on "Disasters and serious accidents".

 Some speculation exists, as to whether one of the many barges, deliberately sunk in the River between The Werps and Preens Eddy, possibly to minimise the effects of local landslides, could be the remains of the old Ferry.
 The 9th Journal of the Wilkinson Society, dated 1981, publishes part of a letter from Ron Miles of Jackfield, who wrote in June 1980, that the barges were lying on the river bed directly opposite the Coalport China Works.
 Miles explained that 25 years previously, he had obtained information from a Mr. George Harrington who was at the time, living at the Tuckies, Jackfield, informing that the barges (which he referred to as "lighters") were filled with stones and rubble and sunk there by the G.W.R.
 Company.
 Miles reports to have subsequently taken pictures of them himself when they became visible during a very dry summer in 1958 and had one of the shots and a small article published in the Express and Star that year.
 He reported measuring one of them and found it to be 35 feet in length and six feet wide.